axiom-crypto/axiom-docs/docs/docs/introduction/README.md

 #### Overview

+Axiom uses ZK proofs to trustlessly read from block headers, states, transactions, and receipts in any historical Ethereum block.
+All Ethereum on-chain data is encoded in one of these forms, meaning that Axiom can access anything an archive node can.

 To fulfill queries, Axiom performs three steps:

-- **Read:** Axiom uses ZK proofs to trustlessly read from block headers, states, transactions, and receipts in any historical Ethereum block.
-All Ethereum on-chain data is encoded in one of these forms, meaning that Axiom can access anything an archive node can.
-- **Compute:** Once data has been ingested, Axiom applies verified compute on top.
+- **Query:** Developers build an Axiom circuit using the Axiom TypeScript SDK where they define the on-chain data they want to access and compute over via a request to Axiom.
+- **Verify:** Axiom accompanies each result with a ZK validity proof that (1) the input data was correctly fetched from the chain and (2) the compute was correctly applied.
+This ZK proof is verified on-chain in the Axiom smart contract, and the final result is then trustlessly available for use in your smart contract.
+Optionally, developers can add verified compute on top.
 Developers can specify their own computation in Javascript, and the validity of each computation is verified in a ZK proof.
 Try out the [quickstart](/docs/introduction/quickstart.md) to play around with the available compute primitives.
-- **Verify:** Axiom accompanies each result with a ZK validity proof that (1) the input data was correctly fetched from the chain and (2) the compute was correctly applied.
-This ZK proof is verified on-chain in the Axiom smart contract, and the final result is then trustlessly available for use in your smart contract.
+- **Callback:** Developers define a smart contract to receive ZK-verified results from the `AxiomV2Query` contract upon query fulfillment, after a few minutes.
+This will allow develoers to access specific values defined in their circuit directly from their smart contract.
+This is useful for when you want to access these values in your smart contract logic.

 Because they are verified by a ZK proof, results from Axiom have **security cryptographically equivalent to that of Ethereum** and make no assumptions about crypto-economics, incentives, or game theory.
 We believe this offers the highest possible guarantee for smart contract applications.